 Location: 45 states & Puerto Rico

 Not every single state has a HomeGoods, but they all should.
 HomeGoods is owned by TJX, the same company that owns T.J.
 Maxx and Marshalls.
-Similar to those stores, HomeGoods offers several quality and luxury items at majorly discounted prices.
+Similar to those stores, HomeGoods offers all kinds of quality and luxury furniture items at majorly discounted prices.

-If you’re in the market for organizing products to go in your home or pieces of furniture that double as organizers, HomeGoods is great about that too.
+If you’re in the market for organizing products to go in your home or pieces of furniture that double as organizers, HomeGoods is great about that, too.
 They have tons of different throw pillows, tasteful furniture, and even rugs.
-I personally bought a nice wool rug from HomeGoods a few years ago for under $200.
+A few years ago, I even bought a nice wool rug from HomeGoods for under $200.

 It’s impossible to compile a list of affordable furniture stores and not include IKEA.
 The Swedish home store has long been known as an affordable-but-on-trend option for people on a budget.

-In fact, 75% of the furniture in my house is from IKEA.
-While many people talk about moving on from IKEA and buying more “grown-up” furniture, I think IKEA is the perfect option for a growing family — partly because kids are so adept at destroying furniture.
+In fact, 75 percent of the furniture in my house is from IKEA.
+While many people talk about moving on from IKEA and buying more “grown-up” furniture, I think IKEA is the perfect option for a growing family — partly because kids are so adept at destroying furniture and everything else.

 You can get everything under the sun at IKEA, from living room furniture to bedroom sets to kitchen cabinets, as well as lots of discount decor items.
 There’s an entire cottage industry around hacking IKEA furniture to make it more luxurious or unique, and most stores have an area where they sell floor models and scratch-and-dent items at an even better discount.
 You never know what treasure you might find!

 Target, which often partners with designers to create incredibly attractive furniture at affordable prices, is a favorite big-box store among the frugal-but-fashionable set.
 I’ve owned a number of bookshelves from Target and my children’s nursery is decorated with Target items.